ndau/ndau/cmd/ndauapi/README.md

 ### `GET /node/health`

-_Returns the health of the current node._
+_Returns the health of the current ndau node and chaos node._